ynotstartups/notes/notes/cheat-sheet-tech-lead.md

 It's not about the end goal, it is all about the journey, just enjoy the day.

+Tech Lead brings value by

+1. enabling everyone on the team to contribute code as much as possible
+1. by avoiding rewrites due to people working in different ways
+1. by managing tech debt to make it easier to add code
+1. by promoting relationships between the development group and business colleagues to ensure the code addresses business goals and delivers true value

 ## How to run stand-up?

 1. open jira